mikumikudice/leaf/README.md

 # <img src="icon.png">

 **leaf** (Love's Extensions And Facilities) is collection of libraries and classes for LÖVE.
-The structure of code and functions' names is entirely based on [Pyxel](https://github.com/kitao/pyxel).
+The structure of code and functions' names are entirely based on [Pyxel](https://github.com/kitao/pyxel).

 leaf is open source and free to use.

 ## Features

 - Shorter functions' names
-- On Key Pressed Once
+- On Key Pressed Once function
 - Screen configurator

 - Object Platform and Multiple-State Machine Enemy classes
-- Tiledmap (physic and graphic) creator
+- Tiledmap (physic and graphic) renderer
-- 2D Colision system
+- 2D colision system
 - Sprite Animator class

 - Save-Load build-in system